microsoft/confidential-sidecar-containers/examples/encfs/README.md

 # using go run command
 go run /tools/importkey/main.go -c importkeyconfig.json -out=true
 ```
 Users have the option of adding salts to their key if they configured `RSA-HSM` key type on `importkeyconfig.json`.
-Users can come up with their own salt but it must a hex encoded string.
+Users can come up with their own salt but it must be a hex encoded string.
 If choose to use salt, the salt must appear in both `importkeyconfig.json` and`encfs-sidecar-args.json`.
 Upon successful import completion, you should see something similar to the following:

 ```